NEW: Kenneth Cherry Jr., a rapper known as Kenny Clutch, was killed, his lawyer says

 The bloodshed closed the Strip for about a block and a half around some of its biggest draws, leaving tourists gaping at a wrecked Maserati, a burned-out taxi and four other vehicles.

-“First time in Vegas, and then, like, the whole thing, what you know from movies only – I was shocked,” Christine Gerstenberger, who was visiting the desert gambling mecca from Germany, said Thursday afternoon.
-She and her brothers debated going back to the hotel “because I’m totally scared,” but “We’re too curious,” she said.
+“First time in Vegas, and then, like, the whole thing, what you know from movies only – I was shocked,” said Christine Gerstenberger, who was visiting from Germany.

 One of those killed was Kenneth Cherry Jr. – a rapper also known as Kenny Clutch – his attorney Vicki Greco said.
 According to his Facebook page, Cherry is from Oakland, California, and lived in Las Vegas.